Back to Top

 This summer’s Protégé Violist Samuel Rosenthal grew up in Cleveland, Ohio where he began his musical studies at the Cleveland Institute of Music.
 This rising star of the viola world won the Silver Medal in the Junior Division of the 2018 Fischoff National Chamber Music Competition as a member of the Razumovsky Quartet and has received numerous other prestigious prizes, including the Kovner Fellowship at the Juilliard School.
 More than anything, Sam enjoys playing chamber music with colleagues and friends.

-Join Sam for his CMNW debut as he partners with pianist Jeewon Park in a recital of his favorite works by Robert Schumann, Puccini, Frank Bridge, and more.
+Hear Sam as he partners with pianist Jeewon Park for a recital of his favorite works by Robert Schumann, Puccini, Frank Bridge, and more.

 PSU, College of the Arts, Lincoln Recital Hall